“An oldish gentleman, built kind of solidly?”

 You're talking to your college academic advisor about which classes you should take next semester.
 He asks you if you know a certain professor.
 You think you might know who he's talking about, but you're not sure.
-You ask:
+You ask him this.

 An oldish gentleman, built kind of solidly?